 Discussion Paper: Epigenetics and Phenotypic Plasticity

-Epigenetics helps us understand the mechanisms behind phenotypic plasticity and whether or not it constrains or facilitates adaptive evolution.
+Epigenetics may drive phenotypic plasticity and facilitate adaptive evolution.
 These central problems rooted in basic biological research help us predict the future magnitude and variability of responses that individuals and populations have to environmental stressors.
-While Ghalambor et al. (2015) tested a fundamental assumption of phenotypic plasticity and adaptive evolution, Ryu et al. (2018) and Liew et al. (2018) added an epigenetic component to their long-term studies to better understand the mechanism behind thermal acclimation and acclimatization of target marine species that are responding to climate change in their native ranges.
+While Ghalambor et al. (2015) tested a fundamental assumption of phenotypic plasticity and adaptive evolution, Ryu et al. (2018) and Liew et al. (2018) added an epigenetic component to their long-term studies to better understand the mechanism behind thermal acclimation under climate change in their native ranges.

-One fundamental assumption that Ryu et al. (2018) and Liew et al. (2018) operate under is that epigenetic mechanisms facilitate adaptive phenotypic plasticity and will increase the performance and fitness of organisms reared under future ocean conditions.
-Ghalambor et al. (2015) challenges this assumption by ultimately showing that plasticity in gene expression is generally in the opposite direction of adaptive evolution in his translocation experiments.
+One assumption that Ryu et al. (2018) and Liew et al. (2018) operate under is that epigenetic mechanisms facilitate adaptive phenotypic plasticity and will increase the performance and fitness of organisms reared under future ocean conditions.
+Ghalambor et al. (2015) challenges this assumption by ultimately showing that plasticity in gene expression is generally in the opposite direction of adaptive evolution.
 Rather than genetic assimilation, plasticity that is non-adaptive allows for rapid adaptive evolution via strong selection against it.
-Ghalambor et al. (2015) was able to demonstrate that the plasticity was non-adaptive by showing that differentially expressed transcripts present in descendent translocated populations were evolving in the same direction as native populations in the translocation environment and that for those transcripts, plasticity was reduced in descendent introduction populations.
+Ghalambor et al. (2015) demonstrate that plasticity was non-adaptive by showing that differentially expressed transcripts in descendent translocated populations were evolving in the same direction as native populations in the translocation environment and that for those transcripts, plasticity was reduced in descendent introduction populations.
 However, Ghalambor et al. (2015) was not able to provide an ecological justification for why expressing non-adaptive plasticity against the optimum would be advantageous for an organism, making it hard to come up with a reason why this would occur as a mechanism for directional selection.
-In addition, adaptive plasticity could lead to disruptive selection, which would also cause descendent populations would also have a lowered amount of plasticity.
+In addition, adaptive plasticity could lead to disruptive selection, which would also cause descendent populations to lowered plasticity.

-On the other hand, Ghalambor et al. (2015)’s results help give an explanation to the results in Ryu et al. (2018) and Liew et al. (2018), who both were not able to definitively identify epigenetic mechanisms that correlated directly with the phenotypic responses and differential transcriptomic expression they observed in response to changes in temperature and pH (respectively).
-If we follow the logic in Ghalambor et al. (2015), this may have occurred because they were trying to find associative relationships between adaptive transcriptomic and epigenetic responses rather than identifying the direction of the response towards or away from an optimum, which would help reveal non-adaptive plastic responses that might be driving acclimation instead.
-Although it is also important to take note that vertebrates and invertebrates have different (and complicated) epigenetic mechanisms and cannot be directly compared.
+Ghalambor et al. (2015)’s results provide an explanation to Ryu et al. (2018) and Liew et al. (2018) results who both were not able to definitively identify epigenetic mechanisms that underlying phenotypic responses and differential transcriptomic expression they observed in response to changes in temperature and pH (respectively).
+If we follow the logic in Ghalambor et al. (2015), this may have occurred because they were trying to find relationships between adaptive transcriptomic and epigenetic responses rather than identifying the direction of the response towards or away from an optimum, which would help reveal non-adaptive plastic responses that might be driving acclimation instead.
+Although it is also important to take note that vertebrates and invertebrates have different epigenetic mechanisms and cannot be directly compared.

-Ryu et al. (2018) was able to indicate that some sort of association existed between DNA methylation and transgenerational acclimation to climate change, but ultimately found that there was a weak correlation between whole-genome differential methylation and gene expression.
+Ryu et al. (2018) found an association between methylation and transgenerational acclimation to climate change, but a weak correlation between methylation and gene expression.
 They attribute this to an additional epigenetic layer (epigenetic control) that does not directly translate to thermal acclimation and show a relationship between differentially methylated regions and metabolic reprogramming (e.g., angiogenesis, oxygen consumption, and insulin responses).
 In order to test non-adaptive versus adaptive epigenetic control like Ghalambor et al. (2015) did, Ryu et al. (2018) would have had to see a change in plasticity from the control groups and temperature treatment groups in the same direction as fish that were reared in those treatment groups for a longer amount of time.